 Krivulskaya's work has been published in the Journal of American Studies, Current Research in Digital History, Journal of the Gilded Age and Progressive Era, and Religion and American Culture.
-She is a contributor to the forthcoming Digitised Newspapers — An New Eldorado for Historians? and The Oxford Handbook of Christian Fundamentalism.
-She has also written for popular outlets like Religion Dispatches, Religion in American History, and The Revealer.
+She is a contributor to Digitised Newspapers — An New Eldorado for Historians? and the forthcoming Oxford Handbook of Christian Fundamentalism.
+She has also written for popular outlets like The Revealer and Religion & Politics.

 Krivulskaya is the recipient of the 2019-2020 Virginia Ramey Mollenkott Award from the LGBTQ Religious Archives Network and the 2022-2023 PRRI Fellow in Religion and LGBTQ Rights.